malramsay64/phd-thesis/01_Methods/Molecular_Dynamics.md

 Random numbers are used in Hoomd for the initialisation of translational and rotational velocities.
-HOOMD-blue uses the Saru PRNG [@Afshar2013], which was chosen for it's performance on GPUs, in particular the algorithm for generating random values takes a seed comprising three numbers, one that is the identity of the body
+HOOMD-blue uses the Saru PRNG [@Afshar2013], which was chosen for its performance on GPUs, in particular the algorithm for generating random values takes a seed comprising three numbers, one that is the identity of the body